-- The degree to which the proposed project, including proposed cost shares, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project; and - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; and - Whether the proposed project will advance the goals of the Climate Action Champion initiative, as committed to by the designated Champion pursuant to its designation agreement.
+- The degree to which the proposed project, including proposed cost shares, optimizes the use of available EERE funding to achieve programmatic objectives; - The level of industry involvement and demonstrated ability to commercialize energy or related technologies; - Technical, market, organizational, and environmental risks associated with the project; - Whether the proposed project is likely to lead to increased employment and manufacturing in the United States; - Whether the proposed project will accelerate transformational technological advances in areas that industry by itself is not likely to undertake because of technical and financial uncertainty; - Whether the proposed project will advance the goals of the Climate Action Champion initiative, as committed to by the designated Champion pursuant to its designation agreement.
 The Climate Action Champion initiative goals include improving climate resilience and reducing greenhouse gas emissions.

-Note: The Climate Action Champion initiative program policy factor is only applicable to (1) projects proposed by Climate Action Champions39 as designated under DOE's Request for Applications DE-FOA-0001189; (2) projects proposed by a member of a regional collaboration or consortium designated as a Champion and (3) projects proposed in a Climate Action Champion community where the applicant submits a letter from the Champion confirming the proposed project would further the Champion's goals under the Climate Action Champion Initiative.)
-If an applicant is seeking to receive consideration under (3), the applicant must contact the applicable Champion to obtain a letter of support.
+Note: The Climate Action Champion initiative program policy factor is only applicable to (1) projects proposed by Climate Action Champions2 as designated under DOE's Request for Applications DE-FOA-0001189; (2) projects proposed by a member of a regional collaboration or consortium designated as a Champion and (3) projects proposed in a Climate Action Champion community where the applicant submits a letter from the Champion confirming the proposed project would further the Champion's goals under the Climate Action Champion Initiative.)
+If an applicant is seeking receive consideration under (3), the applicant must contact the applicable Champion to obtain a letter of support.